Phate6660/bindings/README.md

 ### How to find the keysym of the key you want to bind

 I use the program called `xev`.
 When you run it, a big blank window should open.<br>
-When it does, press the key you want to find the keysym of (I'll use `XF86AudioPlay`)<br>
+When it does, press the key you want to find the keysym of<br>
-for this example.
+(I'll use `XF86AudioPlay` for this example).
 After that, close the window and look through the output.
 You'll see<br>
 a lot of it, but the main section you want to look for will look like this:
 ```
 KeyPress event, serial 35, synthetic NO, window 0x1400001,